No Child Left Behind Act: State refusal to produce non-English assessments

-All students who are learning English would have an automatic three-year window to take assessments in their native language, after which they must normally demonstrate proficiency on an English-language assessment.
-However, the local education authority may grant an exception to any individual English learner for another two years' testing in his or her native language on a case-by-case basis.

-In practice, however, only 10 states choose to test any English language learners in their native language (almost entirely Spanish speakers).
-The vast majority of English language learners are given English language assessments.
+All students who were learning English would have an automatic three-year window to take assessments in their native language, after which they were normally to demonstrate proficiency on an English-language assessment.
+However, the local education authority could grant an exception to any individual English learner for another two years' testing in their native language on a case-by-case basis.
+Only 10 states chose to test any English language learners in their native language (almost entirely Spanish speakers) as of 2006.
+The vast majority of English language learners were given English language assessments.

-Many schools test or assess students with limited English proficiency even when the students are exempt from NCLB-mandated reporting, because the tests may provide useful information to the teacher and school.
-In certain schools with large immigrant populations, this exemption comprises a majority of young students.
+Many schools tested or assessed students with limited English proficiency even when the students were exempt from NCLB-mandated reporting, because the tests could provide useful information to the teacher and school.
+In certain schools with large immigrant populations, this exemption comprised a majority of young students.

-NCLB testing under-reports learning at non-English-language immersion schools, particularly those that immerse students in Native American languages.
-NCLB requires some Native American students to take standardized tests in English.
-In other cases, the students could be legally tested in their native language, except that the state has not paid to have the test translated.
+NCLB testing under-reported learning at non-English-language immersion schools, particularly those that immerse students in Native American languages.
+NCLB required some Native American students to take standardized tests in English.
+In other cases, the students could be legally tested in their native language, except when the state did not pay to have the test translated.

 Demographic study of AYP failure rates and requirement for failing schools

-One study found that schools in California and Illinois that have not met AYP serve 75–85% minority students while schools meeting AYP have less than 40% minority students.
-Schools that do not meet AYP are required to offer their students' parents the opportunity to transfer their students to a non-failing school within the district, but it is not required that the other school accepts the student.
-NCLB controls the portion of federal Title I funding based upon each school meeting annual set standards.
-Any participating school that does not make Adequate Yearly Progress (AYP) for two years must offer parents the choice to send their child to a non-failing school in the district, and after three years, must provide supplemental services, such as free tutoring or after-school assistance.
-After five years of not meeting AYP, the school must make dramatic changes to how the school is run, which could entail state-takeover.
+One 2006 study found that schools in California and Illinois that had not met Adequate Yearly Progress (AYP) serve 75–85% minority students while schools meeting AYP have less than 40% minority students.
+Schools that did not meet AYP were required to offer their students' parents the opportunity to transfer their students to a non-failing school within the district, but it was not required that the other school accept the student.
+NCLB controlled the portion of federal Title I funding based upon each school meeting annual set standards.
+Any participating school that did not make AYP for two years was required to offer parents the choice to send their child to a non-failing school in the district, and after three years to provide supplemental services such as free tutoring or after-school assistance.
+After five years of not meeting AYP, the school was to make dramatic changes to how the school is run, which could entail state-takeover.